mdrafi02/AutoAccAutoComplete/README.md

 ### Prerequisites

 - Python 3.7+
-- TensorFlow 2.x
-- Robot Framework XML files (for training)
+- Robot Framework XML files (for training, optional if you have a pre-trained model)

 ### Installation